Frequently Asked Questions

 parameter to a value of 1 (add this parameter to the

-[Options] section in PMailGat.INI).
+[Options] section in PMailGat.INI ).
 However, please note that

 you will have to retype every POP3 account password after changing the

 value for this parameter.
+You can also obtain a software component which

 - To trigger an update of the POP3 accounts or Recipients